Last Updated on 14/05/2024 by Denise Leo. Post first published on September 2, 2021.

 The Pomeranian Ugly Stage Process

-There is a heavy and sometimes drastic shed during the transition phase from puppy coat to adult coat.
-The soft puppy hair will fall out while all of the adult hairs grow in.
+There is a heavy and sometimes drastic shed during the transition from puppy to adult coat.
+The soft puppy hair will fall out while all adult hair grows in.

 This process takes a few months to complete.
-Your dog might look odd with patches that still have puppy fur compared to others who have an entirely new fur coat.
+Your dog might look odd with patches that still have puppy fur compared to others with an entirely new fur coat.

 The coat can look patchy and uneven, with short hairs in some places and long hairs in others.
-The fur may appear sparse, so much that you see skin through the thinning hair on certain parts of the body like legs or flanks.
-One month it will be worse around their chest area, while another time, it’ll happen along their back instead.
+The fur may appear sparse, so much so that you see skin through the thinning hair on certain body parts like legs or flanks.
+One month, it will be worse around their chest area, while another time, it’ll happen around their back.

-Fur may be falling out in clumps when you pet your Pomeranian or after a bath.
-This coat loss can leave them with much less fur than they previously had and sometimes in an unusual pattern.
+Fur may fall out in clumps when you pet your Pomeranian or after a bath.
+This coat loss can leave them with much less fur than they previously had, sometimes in an unusual pattern.

-A Pomeranian goes through a significant change over months during the ugly stage.
-Puppy fat and round appearance often make way for a sleeker body shape.
+During the ugly stage, a Pomeranian undergoes a significant change over months.
+Puppy fat and a round appearance often give way to a sleeker body shape.

 Puppy Uglies Color Changes